jeguzzi/enki/doc/python/examples/simulation.rst

 Thymio line following
 ---------------------

-In this example, a Thymio follow a line using :py:class:`pyenki.behaviors.ThymioLineFollowingBehavior` that replicates controllers implemented in the firmware.
+In this example, a Thymio follow a line using :py:class:`thymio_behaviors.LineFollowingBehavior` that replicates controllers implemented in the firmware.
 It also show how to apply a texture to the ground.

 .. include:: ../../../examples/python/thymio_line_following.py
    :code: Python